NatoBoram/FirstRun/Windows 10/ReadMe.md

 7. `1`

 ## First Run

-1. Open Command Prompt as Administrator
+1. Open Command Prompt as Administrator.
-2. Copy all the content of [FirstRun](https://raw.githubusercontent.com/NatoBoram/FirstRun/master/Windows%2010/FirstRun.bat)
+2. Copy all the content of [Scoop](https://raw.githubusercontent.com/NatoBoram/FirstRun/master/Windows%2010/Scoop.bat).
 3. Paste it in Command Prompt.

 ## Future References